~/About~/Foundry~/Blueprint~/Journal~/Projects

 • Scraping Layer: Requests + BeautifulSoup, not Playwright or Selenium.
 Chose requests because Idealo's offer list pages return server-rendered HTML.
 No JavaScript rendering required.
 The scraper paginates through Idealo's offer list structure, deduplicates offers by a composite key (Product Name, Price, Seller), and detects duplicate pages to break infinite pagination loops after 2 consecutive matches.

 • Optimization Algorithm: Decimal-precision arithmetic (Python Decimal with precision 10).
-Chose Decimal over float because pricing involves €0.05 increments and percentage-based adjustments where floating-point rounding errors compound.
+The first version used float arithmetic.
+On a €2,800 product with sequential delivery and reputation adjustments, float and Decimal diverged by €0.03 per calculation.
+Invisible on one product.
+Across 200 repriced daily, the drift compounds into pricing inconsistency the seller notices.
 The algorithm uses two strategies depending on current rank: if rank 1, try to raise price within the gap below the second-cheapest competitor; if not rank 1, undercut the cheapest by 5% but never below the margin floor.

 • External Integration: Idealo Business API via OAuth2 (client_credentials flow).
 The handler polls report status every 10 seconds, downloads the completed report as a ZIP containing a CSV, parses it in memory, and upserts to the IdealoOfferReport model.
 No intermediate file I/O. The offer report feed is the authoritative source for the seller's own product catalog on Idealo.